 You can choose to take a 5 mins (20 kunas) taxi ride up to the top of the hill or walk up the 500 steps via the Petar Kruzic stairway to get to this must-see spot.

-Located on a hill overlooking the city, Trsat Castle is free to enter and has a cafe along the rampart to sit and enjoy the panoramic views of the Bay of Kvarner below, and the drinks prices are totally reasonable.
+Located on a hill overlooking the city, Trsat Castle is free to enter and has a cafe along the rampart to sit and enjoy the Bay of Kvarner’s panoramic views below, and the drinks prices are totally reasonable.

 Shrine Of Our Lady Of Trsat

-Beyond the statue, you’ll find a lush green park, with seating.
+Beyond the statue, you’ll find a lush green park with seating.
 A great place to rest of you choose to walk up the 500+ stairs (approx 20 mins).
-Beyond the park, there is a hill which has the Stations of The Cross.
+Beyond the park, there is a hill that has the Stations of The Cross.